Culture and Society in Public Health

 Credit points: 12

-This unit examines the contribution of the social sciences in understanding and improving public health.
-The influence of culture and society on beliefs, attitudes and behaviours around health and how these shape disease risk and health outcomes are critically appraised.
-You will explore the complex relationships between gender, culture and health inequalities.
+This unit examines the contribution of the social sciences to understanding and improving public health.
+The influence of culture and society on beliefs, attitudes and behaviours around health and how these shape disease risk and health outcomes is critically appraised.
+Students will explore the complex relationships between gender, culture and health inequalities.
 The efficacy of policies and strategies to address such inequalities will be evaluated.
-Concepts of cultural competence and its relevance to public health practice and cross-cultural communication models are examined to facilitate enhanced professional practice when working with diverse communities.
+Concepts such as cultural competence, cultural safety and cultural humility as they relate to public health practice will be examined.
+Students will evaluate effective communication strategies, for public health practice when working with diverse communities.

 Learning outcomes